vanadium-archive/browser/src/components/help/content/browse.md

 This Grid View shows four items.
 Each item has an icon and a name:
 * The icon for house and cottage show that they are mount tables.
-* The icon for kitchen shows that it is an intermediary name (a folder in a mount table).
+* The icon for kitchen shows that it is a subtable
+(a folder in a mount table).
 * The icon for alarm shows that it is a service.

-If an item is a mount table or an intermediary name, then it can have children.
+If an item is a mount table or a subtable, then it can have children.
 If so, the item also has an action button on the right side to browse those children.
 Services (like alarm) do not have children.

 Tree View
 ---------